A’s outduel Astros 3-1, win four of five in series | Sports-Games

 The game began as dueling perfect games by Manaea and Urquidy, with the two combining to set down the first 22 batters they faced.
 Neither team had a hit until Canha singled off Urquidy to open the last of the fifth.

-Houston then finally got to Manaea when Josh Reddick doubled and Diaz singled with no outs in the sixth.
-Reddick scored the game's first run on Martin Maldonado's double play grounder.
+Houston finally got to Manaea when Josh Reddick doubled and Diaz singled with no outs in the sixth.
+Reddick scored the game's first run on Martin Maldonado's double-play grounder.
 Olson's homer and doubles by Reddick and Canha were the game's only extra-base hits.
-Oakland out-hit Houston 5-2, with Canha finishing with two of the A's five hits.
+Oakland out-hit Houston 5-2, with Canha finishing with two of the five hits by the A's.

 --Field Level Media